Pamela Colman Smith: Waite–Smith Tarot

 Smith and Waite drew on a number of sources as inspirations for the deck's designs.
 In particular, it appears that Waite took his inspiration for the trumps mainly from the French Tarot of Marseilles.
 The oldest date from the 16th century, with his model possibly being a Marseilles deck from the 18th century.
 It is not unlikely that other Marseilles-type Italian tarot decks from the 18th or 19th century were used as additional models.
 For the pips, it appears that Smith drew mainly on the 15th century Italian Sola Busca tarot; the 3 of Swords, for example, clearly shows the congruity between the two decks.
 In addition, there is evidence that some figures in the deck are portraits of Smith's friends, notably actresses Ellen Terry (the Queen of Wands) and Florence Farr (the World).

 Smith completed the art for the deck in the six months between April and October 1909.
 This is a short period of time for an artist to complete some 80 pictures, the number claimed by Smith in a letter to Stieglitz in 1909 and closely corresponding to the standard 78-card tarot deck.
 The illustrations were most likely done in pen and ink, possibly over a pencil underdrawing; the original drawings are lost so this cannot be determined with certainty at present.
-They were either colored with watercolor by Smith or colored by someone else after the fact.
+They were either coloured with watercolour by Smith or coloured by someone else after the fact.